-Prilosec® is sold with a prescription-only but is most commonly sold as an over the counter (OTC) version called Prilosec OTC®.
+Prilosec® is manufactured by Proctor and Gamble.
+It is a proton pump inhibitor and its generic name is Omeprazole.
+Prilosec® is sold as a prescription-only drug in the form of 10, 20, and 40 mg tablets.
+However, its most commonly sold as an over the counter version of the same drug (called Prilosec OTC®) that comes only in a 20 mg tablet.
 While the prescription drug and the over the counter version contain exactly the same active ingredient, the two drugs are indicated for different uses.

 Prescription Prilosec® is used to treat chronic conditions such as:

 - Acid reflux (sometimes called GERD or gastroesophageal reflux disease)

 - Ulcers of the stomach or duodenum

 - As part of a course of treatment for H. Pylori infection (bacteria that can cause ulcers)

 - Chronic conditions which involved excess stomach acid production (such as Zollinger-Ellison syndrome)

 Over the counter Prilosec® is designated for the relief of frequent heartburn only.
 However, many doctors often instruct their patients to take Prilosec OTC® as an alternative to the prescription-only drug as a cost-saving measure.
 (Procter and Gamble claim that Prilosec OTC® costs consumers roughly half as much as other similar drugs.)